Julio Iglesias Puga

 Julio Iglesias Puga (25 July 1915 – 19 December 2005) was a Spanish gynecologist.
-He was the father of singer Julio Iglesias and grandfather to the singers Enrique Iglesias and Julio Iglesias Jr. and socialite Chabeli Iglesias.
-He was nicknamed Papuchi, "Daddy".
+He was the father of singer Julio Iglesias and grandfather of singers Enrique Iglesias and Julio Iglesias Jr. and socialite Chabeli Iglesias.
+Julio Sr. was nicknamed Papuchi, meaning "Daddy".

 He helped to found the Madrid Maternity Clinic and became the head of its sterility, infertility and family planning unit.

 Life and career

 Iglesias was born in Ourense.
 During the Spanish Civil War, Iglesias fought for the Nationalists led by General Franco.
-In 1943, he married María del Rosario de la Cueva y Perignat and the couple had two sons Julio Iglesias and Carlos.
-They divorced in 1983.
+In 1943, he married María del Rosario de la Cueva y Perignat and the couple had two sons, Julio and Carlos.
+Maria and Julio Sr. divorced in 1983.

-In December 1981 he was kidnapped by Basque separatist organisation ETA and held for two weeks, eventually being rescued by a police anti-terrorism unit.
+In December 1981, he was kidnapped by Basque separatist organisation ETA and held for two weeks, eventually being rescued by a police anti-terrorism unit.
 He became a fixture of gossip magazines, always ready to chat with journalists revealing information about his famous descendants.
 Such magazines always referred to him by his title and surnames, Doctor Iglesias Puga, to distinguish him from his son and grandson.

 In the early 1990s, he met US citizen Ronna Keith.
 The couple married in 2001 in a secret ceremony witnessed by close family and photographers from a magazine.

-On May 18, 2004, Keith gave birth to a boy, Jaime Iglesias, when Julio Sr. was 88 and Ronna was 40.
+On May 18, 2004, Keith gave birth to a boy, Jaime Iglesias, when she was 40 and Julio Sr. was 88.
 Jaime's half-brother, Julio, was 60 years old at the time.
-Jaime's nephews were 31-year-old Julio Jr. and 29-year-old Enrique, and his niece was 32-year-old Chabeli.
+Jaime's half-nephews were 31-year-old Julio Jr. and 29-year-old Enrique, and his half-niece was 32-year-old Chabeli.
 After Jaime was born in 2004, Iglesias rejected suggestions that Ronna was the driving force behind their decision to start a family.
 "At my age, a child is marvellous...
-I felt just like Abraham," he declared.
+I felt just like Abraham", he declared.
 "If people say I just did it for my wife, I don't take it as an insult, but the truth is I wanted to do it just as much as she did...
 My wife wanted to do it and we did it...
 It was an act of generosity towards her.
 I leave her part of my blood, of my life.
 I need her so much that I said to her, 'Here, this is what you wanted for when I am gone.'"

 Shortly after announcing the arrival of her first baby, Ronna underwent fertility treatment in order to conceive again.
 IVF treatment is speculated to have been used for their second child.

 Iglesias died in Madrid the morning of December 19, 2005, at the age of 90.
-Ruth Iglesias, his fourth child, was born on July 26, 2006, 7 months after her father died.
+Ruth Iglesias, his fourth child, and only daughter, was born on July 26, 2006, 7 months after her father died, and the day after what would have been his 91st birthday.